SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 - No changes are made that would endanger the Sprint Goal[Commitments:SprintGoal];
 - Quality does not decrease;
 - The Product Backlog[ScrumArtefact:ProductBacklog] is refined as needed; and,
-- Scope may be clarified and renegotiated with the Product Owner as more is learned.
+- Scope may be clarified and renegotiated with the Product Owner[ScrumTeam:ProductOwner] as more is learned.

 Sprints enable predictability by ensuring inspection and adaptation of progress toward a Product Goal[Commitments:ProductGoal] at least every calendar month[timebox].
 When a Sprint’s horizon is too long[timebox] the Sprint Goal[Commitments:SprintGoal] may become invalid, complexity may rise[ReduceComplexity], and risk may increase.